 Always ask for references from other homeowners the contractor has worked with.
 If you got the referral from a friend or neighbour you’re already a step ahead of the game, but it’s still a good idea to look at other projects they’ve done.
 Ask to see some of their previous work that is similar in scope to your planned project.
 Contact those homeowners and ask them about their experience.
 Find out if they’re happy with the work itself and how it was working with that person.

 Chances are pretty good that the estimates you get will vary considerably.
 I won’t even consider an estimate that is significantly lower than the others because it’s likely not to have included all the things I’ve asked for.
-I usually look at all the other estimates and then consider them along with references from other similar projects they’ve done.
+When I hire a contractor I usually look at all the other estimates and then consider them along with references from other similar projects they’ve done.
 Keep in mind of course that things can change over the course of a renovation.
 Unexpected surprises can and will occur so make sure you have a healthy contingency (anywhere from 15-25% depending on the size of your project and the condition of your house).

 Hiring a designer is similar to hiring a contractor – you want to get referrals, interview a few candidates, and consider the cost, as it can vary wildly based on experience and location.
 Also, make sure you know the difference between designers and decorators.
 According to the NCIDQ (National Council for Interior Design Qualification), “Interior design is the art and science of understanding people’s behavior to create functional spaces within a building.”
 Decoration on the other hand is the “furnishing or adorning of a space with fashionable or beautiful things.”
 Designers come on board in the early stages of a project in order to create a safe and functional space, while decorators come in at the end to finish it off and make it look good.
 A designer often plays both roles, but decorators do not play a part in the design.